TejashreeModak/tejashreemodak.github.io/bioblogs/Boston_Half_marathon_2025.md

 #### Finish Time by Age Group
 Using ggplot2, I created a boxplot to show the spread of finish times across age divisions.
-Plotly is super useful in making the plot interactive.

 <img align="left" src="/img/marathon/Boxplot_Finish_Time_by_Age_Group.png">

+You can also use Plotly to make the plots interactive.

 #### Finish Time Distribution
 I also explored how finish times are distributed.
 A histogram faceted by age group shows the trend of frequency of runners across finish times.You can see that while most runners finish around 110–140 minutes, younger runners tend to skew faster.